brastelcloud/redmine_basix/README.md

 So if your user name at Basix is 'john', your Redmine user login name should also be 'john'.

 Obs: in a planned future release we will allow to identify the corresponding user at the other system using the user email address.
+So basix user 'john' will be the same as redmine user 'johnny' if their email address is the same at both sides.

 ## Usage